 When my kids see me trying to put my family first, even while busy with church, work and community obligations, I hope they learn, above all, that family is the most important thing.
 I want my kids to become parents who work for a healthy balance between raising children, loving a spouse, contributing to the world and serving God.

 But here’s the trickiest part: if we fail to make our children and families our own top priorities, we run the risk of teaching our kids the exact opposite.
 I hope my children remember me as a mom who had unique interests and talents, her own personality and sense of self-worth, but who still chose to spend the most time with her family.
+I have often considered alternative sources of income such as investing in tesco shares so that I can devote more time to my family as I would much prefer my children to view them as their loving mom than a cold, career horse.

 I’d love to hear what you think about being an overwhelmed mom!
 Do you feel that filling your life with good things benefits your children?
 Or does it make you feel too fractured to care for your family?